Communication and Code Dependency Effects on Software Code Quality: An Empirical Analysis of Herbsleb Hypothesis: Methodology

 \subsection{Data Collection}

 \fig{data} summarizes the Github data we used for this study.
-To understand this figure, we offer the following definitions: \bi \item {\em Release:} (based on Git tags) mark a specific point in the repository's history.
-Number of releases defines different versions published, which signifies considerable amount of changes done between each version. \item {\em Duration:} length of project from its inception to current date or project archive date.
-It signifies how long a project has been running and in active development phase. \item {\em Stars:} signifies number of people liking a project or use them as bookmarks so they can follow what's going on with the project later. \item {\em Forks:} A fork is a copy of a repository.
-Forking a repository allows user to freely experiment with changes without affecting the original project.
+To understand this figure, we offer the following definitions:

+\bi \item {\em Release:} (based on Git tags) marks a specific point in the repository's history.
+The number of releases defines different versions published, which signifies a considerable amount of changes done between each version. \item {\em Duration:} length of a project from its inception to the current date or project archive date.
+It signifies how long a project has been running and in the active development phase. \item {\em Stars:} signifies the number of people liking a project or use them as bookmarks so they can follow what's going on with the project later. \item {\em Forks:} A fork is a copy of a repository.
+Forking a repository allows users to freely experiment with changes without affecting the original project.
 This signifies how people are interested in the repository and actively thinking of modification of the original version. \item {\em Watcher:} Watchers are GitHub users who have asked to be notified of activity in a repository, but have not become collaborators.
-This is a representative of people actively monitoring projects, because of possible interest or dependency. \item {\em Developer:} Developers are the contributors to a project, who work on some code, and submit the code using commit to the codebase.
+This is a representative of people actively monitoring projects, because of possible interest or dependency. \item {\em Developer:} Developers are the contributors to a project, who work on some code, and submit the code using commits to the codebase.
 The number of developers signifies the interest of developers in actively participating in the project and volume of the work. \ei

-\fig{lang_projects} shows that the projects we chose for our experiment comprise different languages.
-Note that we did not use all the data in Github.
-GitHub has over 100 million repositories as of May, 2019 so we only use data from the ``GitHub showcase project'' list.
-Many of these projects contain very short development cycles; are used for personal use; and are not be related to software development.
-Such projects may bias research findings.
-To mitigate that, we filter out projects using the standard ``sanity checks'' recommended in the literature~\cite{perils,curating}: